Keeevini/Keeevini/README.md

         About Me
     </h3>
     <p>
-       🧐 Interested in web development, UI design, NLP and data science
+       🧐 Interested in web development, UI design, NLP and data science<br>
-       💼 Used to be a Software Development Intern at Ontraport
+       💼 Used to be a Software Development Intern at Ontraport<br>
-       🎓 B.S. in Computer Science at University of California - Riverside
+       🎓 B.S. in Computer Science at University of California - Riverside<br>
        🌱 Currently learning React, SQL, and AWS
     </p>
 </p>